vmware-archive/big-green-button-demo/README.md

 | FLY_PIPELINE| The Concourse pipeline to use                            |
 | FLY_JOB     | The Concourse job within the pipeline to execute         |

+Note: The app requires that you have already logged in with fly when the button is pressed!

 #### Alternate hardware implementations

 The actual interface to the button hardware has been abstracted behind the `ButtonHardwareController` interface.
 Alternate hardware implementations can be created via classes implementing that interface.
 These should be tagged with the `@Component` annotation as well as a `@Profile` annotation and associated profile name.